skeezicsb/PERQemu/PERQemu/Readme.txt

     - Now uses the SDL2 interface so no more horrible hacks required for MacOS;
     - Support for the VT100-style PERQ-2 keyboard is now included and is working (but is not fully tested and has some limitations);
+    - Keyboard re-mapping is now fully supported so you can customize PERQemu for your host/preferences (See UserGuide.pdf for details!);
     - Currently caps lock is problematic and can get out of sync with the host.
       This is a minor inconvenience but it's on the bug list.
-[TODO: check if this is still the case under SDL2.]

   RS-232:
     - The Z80 SIO chip is implemented to work with the new Z80 emulator;